Rocket on pad, China ready to send 1st crew to space station - WTMJ

 China landed a probe, the Tianwen-1, on Mars last month that carried a rover, the Zhurong.
 It also has brought back lunar samples, the first by any country’s space program since the 1970s, and landed a probe and rover on the moon’s less explored far side.

-Beijing doesn’t participate in the International Space Station, largely due to U.S. objections.
-Washington is wary of the Chinese program’s secrecy and its military connections.
+Beijing doesn’t participate in the International Space Station, largely due to U.S. concerns over the Chinese program’s secrecy and its military connections.
+Despite that, foreign science missions and possibly foreign astronauts are expected to visit the Chinese station in future.

 Once completed, the Tianhe will allow for stays of up to six months, similar to the much larger International Space Station.